ITISFoundation/ti-planning-tool-manual/docs/services/post_processing.md

 <!-- Let us now have a closer look at the **Analysis** section. -->

+In the first half of this section, sweep and optimization parameters are defined.
+This includes the number of current ratio sweep steps, the maximal total current, and parameters affecting the performance [metrics](/docs/background/electromagnetic_modeling/quantities_of_interest.md) - namely, whether the assumed threshold shall be based on the overall brain or the target region, and what isopercentile should be used.

-In the first half of this section, information from the **Optimizer** regarding the performance of different electrode configurations is presented in a sortable table.
-Different setups can be compared and sorted using the three main [metrics](/docs/background/electromagnetic_modeling/quantities_of_interest.md): Strength, Selectivity, and Collateral.
+After executing the optimization and loading the analysis, information from the **Optimizer** regarding the performance of different electrode configurations is presented in a sortable table.
+Different setups can be compared and sorted using the three [metrics](/docs/background/electromagnetic_modeling/quantities_of_interest.md): Strength, Selectivity, and Collateral.
 The second half is used for visualization of the fields in 2D and 3D, as well as the visualization of waveforms.

-In the beginning, your attention should be directed toward the table summarizing the results of the optimizer.
-To facilitate the search for an ideal setup, the table is sortable.
+To facilitate the search for an ideal setup, the table summarizing the results of the optimizer is sortable.

 <br>
 <p align="center">